 Here is a most basic example:

-The user input is hidden by default but it can be made visible by setting private: no
+The user input is hidden by default but it can be made visible by setting private: no.

 Note

-option, or when running from a non-interactive session (such as cron or Ansible Tower).
+Prompts for individual vars_prompt variables will be skipped for any variable that is already defined through the command line --extra-vars option, or when running from a non-interactive session (such as cron or Ansible Tower).
 See Defining variables at runtime.

 If you have a variable that changes infrequently, you can provide a default value that can be overridden:

-vars_prompt: - name: release_version prompt: Product release version default: "1.0"
+prompt: Product release version

 vars_prompt